Waleed Jahangir: Career

-Additionally, he founded the World Halal Food Festival, recognized as one of the largest Halal food events globally.
+Additionally, he founded the World Halal Food Festival, recognised as one of the largest Halal food events globally.
 The festival features halal chefs, live cooking demonstrations, Halal certification discussions, food stalls and showcases cuisines from over 25 countries and reported to feature more than 150 exhibitors.
 Held at the London Stadium in Queen Elizabeth Olympic Park, the event has attracted thousands of attendees annually.
 In 2024, the festival completed its ninth year in London and attracts approximately 20,000 attendees annually.
 In recognition for its impact, the event was named Best Live Event at the Asian Media Awards.

 Through BITA, Jahangir has supported the international expansion of more than 200 SMEs, with the organisation reporting £25–30 million in export contracts across halal food, cosmetics, modest fashion and tourism.
 He has reportedly led over 15 trade missions to Turkey, Bosnia, the UAE, Qatar, Azerbaijan and Croatia.
 BITA states that these trips facilitated more than £20 million in bilateral agreements, including a £5.2 million trade deal from a 2022 Istanbul delegation.
 BITA has also signed memoranda of understanding with several chambers of commerce in Europe and the Middle East.

 Since 2020, Jahangir has been listed as a community outreach advisor to the Metropolitan Police, working on anti-discrimination and trust-building programmes at cultural events.
 In 2021, he began integrating NHS public health campaigns—such as vaccination drives, blood donation and health screening—into major festivals, reportedly engaging more than 150,000 attendees from minority and underserved communities.

 During the COVID-19 pandemic, Jahangir oversaw the digitisation of trade expos, which organisers credit with sustaining £1.2 million in SME revenue during market disruption.
 His Export Accelerator Programme has mentored more than 50 SMEs, with internal reports stating that 85% recorded measurable growth within a year.
 In addition, his platforms have raised over £1 million for charitable initiatives, with civic messages incorporated into commercial events.